Believe it or not, by following certain dietary rules you can greatly increase your chance of conceiving a girl.

 - all grains and their products: wheat, white flour, bread, rice

-Timing of intercourse is also believed to play an important role in natural gender selection considering the different characteristics of male and female sperm – male sperm swims faster but die quicker, while female sperm move slower and live longer.
+Timing of intercourse is also believed to play an important role in natural gender selection.
+This is largely due to the different characteristics of male and female sperm – male sperm swim faster but die quicker, while female sperm move slower and live longer.
+(No surprises there).
+This is further outlined by the ‘Shettles Method‘.

 For this reason, participants in the study published in Reproductive BioMedicine Online Journal were also asked to pay meticulous attention to their ovulation cycles, and to ensure conception happened three to four days prior to ovulation.
 By doing this, they increased the likelihood that the surviving sperm available once the egg made its way down to be fertilised would be female.